-Fibroids, Polyps, and Adenomyosis
+Fibroids, Uterine Polyps and Adenomyosis Treatments

 Fibroids, Polyps, and Adenomyosis are the names of the various kinds of growths and developments that may grow on different organs of the reproductive system of a female.
-These have a great negative impact on the fertility of a woman.
+These have a great tremendous negative impact on the fertility of a woman.
 Here is all that you need to know about these three conditions:

 These are non-cancerous tumours that grow in and around the ovaries, fallopian tubes, and uterus.
 These may vary in size.